 There are a number of considerations pertaining to sizing the main server that runs Exago's core software.

-- Configuring multiple web application servers as a farm, working together in support of managing load, redundancy, and/or geographical zones, requires (at least) the following:
+- Configuring multiple web application servers as a farm requires (at least) the following:

-Exago includes, at no additional cost, stand-alone execution server software called a "scheduler" server.
-A scheduler allows for the offloading and distribution of report execution to zero or more separate hardware servers for both load balancing and execution isolation.
-Of course, a scheduler can be installed on the same server as the web application server.
-However, for maximum benefit, it should be installed on separate servers in order to isolate immediate and/or remote executions or scheduled executions across multiple machines as appropriate.
+The Scheduler Service allows for the offloading and distribution of report execution to zero or more separate hardware servers for both load balancing and execution isolation.
+For maximum benefit, it should be installed on separate servers in order to isolate immediate and/or remote executions or scheduled executions across multiple machines as appropriate.

-- A scheduler server configured as a stand-alone server could be less hardware-intensive than a full web application server installation of Exago since, by itself, it is lighter-weight server software and does not need to support web application server software.
+- A Scheduler Service configured as a stand-alone server could be less hardware-intensive than a full web application server installation of Exago since, by itself, it is lighter-weight server software and does not need to support web application server software.

 - If the web application server, sans a scheduler server being configured, is becoming taxed or if a significant load simply from the number of users a web application server needs to support is expected, one or more scheduler servers can be installed in order to offload report execution load to a separate VM, thus reducing or eliminating the report execution "responsibility" of the web application server itself.